China Faces a Retirement and Pension Crisis

 This is a first step in attempting to solve a monumental challenge—confronted by a nation facing a reeling economy and declining demographic trends.

-A five-year retirement reform blueprint was released last month following the Chinese Communist Party’s (CCP) Third Plenum meeting.
-China plans to increase the statutory retirement age on more than 500 million workers by introducing “voluntary participation with appropriate flexibility.”
+A five-year retirement reform blueprint was released last month following the Third Plenum meeting of the Chinese Communist Party (CCP).
+China plans to increase the statutory retirement age for more than 500 million workers by introducing “voluntary participation with appropriate flexibility.”

-The appropriately vague language in this case is not to inject uncertainty, but to blunt its impact.
-China’s dual challenges of an aging population and declining birth rates—along with anemic economic growth—is taxing the country’s social security and pension system.
+The appropriately vague language in this case is not to inject uncertainty but to blunt its impact.
+China’s dual challenges of an aging population and declining birth rates—along with anemic economic growth—are taxing the country’s social security and pension system.

-China’s rapidly aging population and longer life expectancy is a burden to the system.
-In the 9 years from 2012 to 2021, China’s elderly dependency ratio rose from 12.7 percent to 20.8 percent—meaning every 100 workers had almost 21 retirees to support in 2021, up from 13 in 2012—according to data published by Caixin, a mainland China-based business magazine.
+China’s rapidly aging population and longer life expectancy are a burden to the system.
+In the nine years from 2012 to 2021, China’s elderly dependency ratio rose to 20.8 percent from 12.7 percent—meaning that every 100 workers had almost 21 retirees to support in 2021, up from 13 in 2012—according to data published by Caixin, a mainland China-based business magazine.
 At the current pace, China’s state pension funds will run out in about a decade.

 Beijing is in a race against time to reform and bolster its public pensions.